kurtosis-tech/chainlink-testing/README.md

-Chainlink - Geth Kurtosis Testsuite
+[WIP] Chainlink - Geth Kurtosis Testsuite
 =====================

-## WIP

-In development as part of the first Chainlink/Kurtosis grant: https://blog.chain.link/kurtosis-awarded-a-grant-to-build-testing-platform-for-chainlink-oracle-networks/ .
+This is a work in progress, currently in development as part of the first Chainlink/Kurtosis grant: https://blog.chain.link/kurtosis-awarded-a-grant-to-build-testing-platform-for-chainlink-oracle-networks/ .

 ## Architecture